-The five nominees receiving the greatest numbers of votes at the meeting, assuming a quorum is present, will be elected to the five director positions to serve until their terms expire or until their successors have been duly elected and qualified.
-Because directors are elected by plurality, abstentions from voting and broker non-votes will be entirely excluded from the vote and will have no effect on its outcome.
+The nominees listed above receiving more "FOR" votes than "AGAINST" votes, assuming a quorum is present, will be elected tas directors to serve until their terms expire or until their successors have been duly elected and qualified.
+Because directors are elected by a majority of votes cast, abstentions from voting and broker non-votes will be excluded from the vote and will have no effect on its outcome.